 The Prosoft Ethernet over Blue Hose system, consisting of at lease one MCE-BHM-AC and one MCE-BHS-AC, should be available early next year.
 The target price for one master and one slave is just under $3,000.

-If you have any questions or comments please use the “Leave a reply” form at the bottom of this page,
+If you have any questions or comments please click on the “post a comment or question” link below,